 Unfortunately, WWII bombs destroyed the building, so the one you see there now is a relic of the 1960s.
 A plaque outside reads (my translation):

 The King of the Waltz, Johann Strauss (the son) lived and worked in a house at this location from 1878 and died here on June 3rd, 1899

 Strauss was born on October 25th, 1825 in a suburb just outside of the city in what is now Vienna’s 7th district.
 At the time, the street was Rofranogasse, which later changed to Lerchenfelder Straße.

 Visit number 15 on that street and you won’t find the original house.
 But you will see a plaque on the newer building that replaced it, which says (my translation):

 The house Johann Strauss the son was born in on October 25th, 1825 stood at this location.
 Dedicated to their honorary member by the Wiener Männergesangverein

 The Männergesangverein is a male voice choir founded in 1843 that still exists today.

 The Fledermaus House

 Another plaque hangs on the wall of the Fledermaus house.
-This is where Strauss lived between 1870 and 1878, when he composed various operettas, including the famous Die Fledermaus.
+Strauss lived here between 1870 and 1878, when he composed various operettas, including the famous Die Fledermaus.